zsarge/zsarge.github.io/content/blog/xz-hack-activity.md

 I'm personally going to create a Kali VM, because that's the standard for our club.

-TODO: screenshots

-Consider adding more ram to your VM before going further.
+Consider adding more RAM to your VM before going further.
+Also, set your clipboard to bi-directional.

 ### Docker installation